 Item 8 – How do Muslims work for peace?

-In a world ablaze with jihad violence (nearly 30,000 deadly attacks since 9/11) the text asks not “What is it about Islam that inspires such bloodshed?” but “How do Muslims work for peace?”
+In a world ablaze with jihad violence (more than 30,000 deadly attacks since 9/11) the text asks not “What is it about Islam that inspires such bloodshed?” but “How do Muslims work for peace?”
 In answer it cites a disaster relief charity Muslim Aid, reminding us that:

 “Muslims have an obligation to give a percentage of their income to charity.
 This is known as zakah, one of the Five Pillars of Islam.”